awpala/aprender/README.md

 ## Dependencies and Usage

-To deploy locally, clone repository and issue shell command `npm install` to install dependencies.
+To deploy locally, clone repository and issue terminal command `npm install` from root directory to install dependencies.
 (N.B.
-Requires `node.js` v.12 or higher.)
+Requires `node`.js v.12 or higher and `npm` v.6 or higher.)

 **Live version**: [aprender.tech](http://aprender.tech)